deltadecay/geop/README.md

 ## Requirements

-Developed in php and tested in 5.6, 8.2 and 8.4.
-Php built with the Imagick extension is needed to use the **ImagickFactory** rendering backend.
+Developed in php and tested in 5.6, 8.2, 8.4 and 8.5.
+Php built with the Imagick and/or GD extensions are needed to use the available rendering backends.

 ## Tests